drewmcneely/adjoint1b/blogpost/blogpost.md

 There are other Markov categories that aren't quite Kleisli categories, but they come from very similar constructions such as *relative* monads or decorated linear maps.
 In our example we've been working with $\mathsf{FinStoch}$, which has finite sets and stochastic matrices, and another common one is $\mathsf{Gauss}$, which contains Gaussian normal distributions on $\mathbb{R}^n$ and affine maps with Gaussian noise.

-**Additional Axioms and Properties:** Markov categories as we've built them so far form a great setting for probability, but the characters on stage have a lot more depth to them than just being stochastic kernels.
+**Additional Axioms and Properties**

+Markov categories as we've built them so far form a great setting for probability, but the characters on stage have a lot more depth to them than just being stochastic kernels.
 Many morphisms have relationships with each other that correspond to useful notions in traditional probability.

 **Determinism.** Looking back at Cartesian categories, there seems to be something special about them: all of their morphisms seem to be "deterministic," in that they map a single input to a single output.